Speed Me Up

-"Speed Me Up" is a song by American rappers Wiz Khalifa, Ty Dolla Sign, Lil Yachty, and Sueco the Child.
+"Speed Me Up" is a song by American musicians Wiz Khalifa, Ty Dolla Sign, Lil Yachty, and Sueco the Child.
 Produced by Take a Daytrip, it was released by Atlantic Records on January 24, 2020 and featured on the soundtrack to the film Sonic the Hedgehog.
 The song was praised for its "catchy" chorus and "surprisingly chill groove", as well as its accompanying pixel art-based music video.

 Background

 "Speed Me Up" was released on January 24, 2020 by Atlantic Records, and was produced by Take a Daytrip.
 The song appears in the film Sonic the Hedgehog and was also released as a promotional track for it.

 Lyrics

 Khalifa and Lil Yachty include lyrical references to Sonic franchise characters Tails and Knuckles in their verses.
 Ty Dolla Sign also mentions a few notable personalities in the song, including National Basketball Association (NBA) star LeBron James and American rappers Nipsey Hussle and Tay-K.

-All four singers performed on Jimmy Kimmel Live!, with Ty Dolla Sign switching the lyrics in the original song that mention LeBron James to instead mention another NBA star, Kobe Bryant, who was killed in a helicopter crash two days after the song's release.
+All four performed on Jimmy Kimmel Live!, with Ty Dolla Sign switching the lyrics in the original song that mention LeBron James to instead mention another NBA star, Kobe Bryant, who was killed in a helicopter crash two days after the song's release.